New features in macOS Catalina: What's been added?

 When will macOS Catalina be released?

 Apple didn’t give a macOS Catalina release date when it previewed it.
 However, in recent years the final version of Mojave, High Sierra, and Sierra were all released towards the end of September, a couple of weeks after Apple’s special event to launch new iPhones.

-Developers have been able to download and install the beta version since the week of WWDC and Apple said it will release a public beta in July.
+Developers have been able to download and install the beta version since the week of WWDC, and Apple said it released a public beta in July.

 How to upgrade to Catalina the right way

-You may be surprised to find you can reclaim tens of gigabytes of space before you upgrade to Catalina because CleanMyMac X deletes years’ worth of system junk.
+You may be surprised to find out that you can reclaim tens of gigabytes of space before you upgrade to Catalina because CleanMyMac X deletes years’ worth of system junk.

 What are the new features in macOS Catalina?